oloapinivad/MiLES/README.md

 - `seasons` -> specify one or more of the 4 standard seasons using 3 characters (DJF-MAM-JJA-SON).
 Use "ALL" to cover the full year.
 Otherwise, use 3 character for each month divided by an underscore to create your own season (e.g. "Jan_Feb_Mar").
 This last functionality is under testing.
 - `teles` -> A list of one or teleconnection patterns.
 "NAO" and "AO" for standard EOFs over North Atlantic and Northern Hemisphere.
 Custorm regions can be specifieds as "lon1_lon2_lat1_lat2".
 - `output_file_type` -> pdf, eps or png figures format.
 - `map_projection` -> set "no" for standard plot (fast).
-Use "azequalarea" for polar plotsi (default).
+Use "azequalarea" for polar plots (default).
 All projection from mapproj R package are supported (but not all of them have been tested).
-- `doeof`,`doblock`,`doregime` -> set to true or false in order to run some specific section
+- `doeof`,`doblock`,`doregime` -> set to true or false in order to run some specific sections.

 The chain of scripts will be executed as a sequence.
 However, each **MiLES** script can be run autonomously from command line providing the correct sequence of arguments.